jguemarez/TechBlog/README.md

-# Note Taker App
+# Tech Blog

 ![MIT license badge](https://img.shields.io/badge/license-MIT-blue)

 ## Description

-This Note Taker app was created with the purpose of providing busy people with an easy and reliable way to keep track of their to-dos, thoughts, appointments, etc. By accessing it online, the user will be able to do the following:

-1. Write new notes within the provided title and text fields on the right-side of the screen.

-2. Saving the notes to a database if they so desire it.

-3. Empty the fields in order to write a new note.

-4. Select an already saved note from the rendered list of notes retrieved from the database in order to inspect it on the note-pad area to the right.

-5. Delete an already saved note if the user no longer has any use for it.
+This full-stack web app serves the all-important purpose of letting experienced developers and students/novices interact with each other by making posts and commenting on them.
+It has an intuitive design, packed with functionality (See the 'Usage' section) and follows the well-known template of the CMS-style blog.
+The homepage is designed to be read-only for non-logged-in users but by starting a session, either through the login or signup forms, you can unpack many features that will allow to search posts by users/bloggers, add your own posts, comment on them and edit your own posts and comments by either deleting or updating them.
+Once you are done, you can safely logout knowing that the content you created is safely inside a MySQL database.

 For its author, the challenge was an instructive way to :

-1. Practice modularization as a way to implement separation of concerns when coding the back-end of the application.
-In this case, different endpoints get their own node module, and so do custom middleware and helper functions.
+1. Keep practicing modularization as a way to implement separation of concerns.
+In this case we are following the MVC (Model-View-Controller) and we are coding both the front- and the back-end of the application.

-2. Continue learning about the connection between different methods of request (get, post, and delete) using the Fetch API on the front-end and the different routes (including some that utilize Express.js routers) defined on the back-end.
+2. Continue learning about the connection between different methods of request (get, post, put, and delete) using the Fetch API on the front-end and the different routes defined on the back-end.
+The increased number of routes (sometimes up to three for the same endpoint) vastly increases the difficulty of connecting those two sides of the coin.

+3. Keep using Sequelize models to make CRUD operations on the database.

+4. The use of templating engines, in particular "handlebars", for producing views on the front-end instead of utilizing regular html documents.
+It helps somewhat to adhere to the DRY (Dont Repeat Yourself) coding paradigm and to clearly separate the logic part (by means of built-in and custom helpers, and the linked script files) from the rest of it.

+5. The use of validators and methods of encryption for information submitted in login and signup forms and the creation of sessions with metadata stored in cookies whose duration you can stipulate.

 ## Table of Contents